ybNero/DailyEnglishDictation-CoachShane/Day1-50 Dictation.md

 # Day 16 Philippine

-better soup and flouid, the philippine has hit by second typhone at a week
+~~better soup and flouid, the philippine has hit by second typhone at a week~~

-Battered, soaked and flooded; the Philippines is being hit by its 2nd typhoon in a week.
+**Battered**, soaked and flooded; the Philippines is being hit by its 2nd typhoon in a week.

 ## 讲解